-Social Media in South Korea
+Social Media in South Korea in 2024

-Social Media in South Korea in 2023
+Home / Digital Insights / Social Media in South Korea in 2024

-Social Media in South Korea in 2023
+Social Media in South Korea in 2024

 South Korea is a country known for its rapid adoption of technological advances, and its high usage of social media and mobile internet.
 With its advanced internet infrastructure, South Korea has the highest average internet speed in the world and an internet adoption rate of 98%, making it an attractive market for foreign companies looking to expand their businesses.
 According to Datareportal, at the beginning of 2023, there were 50.56 million internet users in South Korea with an internet penetration of 97.6% of the total population at the beginning of the year.